solo-io/aws-quickstart-workshop/content/1_Solo_Workshop/Lab_1.md

     ![](/images/dashboard-1.png)

+6. As you might notice there is no Workspaces created yet.
+Lets create **Global Workspace** in the case of this Lab to simplify the deployment lets include all services within the same workspace.
+This means that they all share the same service discovery policies and security.
+This is only recommended for this workshop to allow beginners learning Gloo Mesh.

+    ```yaml
+    kubectl apply -f - <<EOF
+    apiVersion: admin.gloo.solo.io/v2
+    kind: Workspace
+    metadata:
+      name: global-workspace
+      namespace: gloo-mesh
+    spec:
+      workloadClusters:
+      - name: '*'            # all namespaces in all clusters
+        namespaces:
+        - name: '*'
+    ---
+    apiVersion: admin.gloo.solo.io/v2
+    kind: WorkspaceSettings
+    metadata:
+      name: global-settings
+      namespace: gloo-mesh
+    spec:
+      exportTo:
+      - workspaces:
+        - name: global-workspace
+        resources:
+        - kind: SERVICE
+          namespace: gloo-mesh-gateways
+    EOF
+    ```

-6. Wait for the Gloo Gateway Service to become ready and set it's IP address to a variable for us to use later:
+7. Wait for the Gloo Gateway Service to become ready and set it's IP address to a variable for us to use later:

     ```sh
     export GLOO_GATEWAY=$(kubectl -n gloo-mesh-gateways get svc istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].*}')